 A recent study, which featured in the Journal of the American College of Cardiology, identified an association between eating nuts and a lower risk of cardiovascular disease.

 Type 2 diabetes is a chronic condition that affects the way in which the body metabolizes glucose, which is its primary source of fuel.
 Possible complications include kidney damage and cardiovascular disease.

 In the same year, diabetes was the seventh leading cause of death in the U.S., with over 250,000 death certificates listing it as an underlying or contributing cause of death.

 Every year, doctors diagnose 1.5 million cases of diabetes in the U.S.

 Over the years, several studies have linked nut consumption to the prevention of coronary heart disease.
-In 2010, researchers noted that the results of these studies justified exploring the use of nuts in managing the symptoms and complications of diabetes.
+In 2010, researchers noted that the

 In this latest study, researchers used self-reported diet questionnaires about nut consumption.
 Close to 16,000 adults participated, and they filled out the questionnaires before and after they received a diagnosis of type 2 diabetes.